 History, tourist information, and nearby accommodation

 The historic town of Huntingdon is most famous as the birthplace of Oliver Cromwell.
-But the history the town goes back long before Cromwell's era.
+But the history of the town goes back long before Cromwell's era.
 There are indications of a Roman villa at Huntingdon, and we know that a Saxon town existed here as early as 650 AD.

 The town was fortified by the Anglo-Saxons against the Danes during the 9th and 10th centuries, though it appears that the two sides took possession of the town in turn.
 As early as the mid 10th century Huntingdon possessed its own mint and a market soon followed.